 If your symptoms respond quickly to your rescue medication, and you can walk and talk comfortably, you may not need to go to the hospital.

 If you’re having an allergic asthma attack, address your symptoms right away.
 If your symptoms are mild, take your quick-relief medication.
-You should feel better after 20 to 60 minutes.
-If you get worse or don’t improve, then you should get help now.
-Call for emergency medical help and take these steps while you wait for help to arrive.
+You should feel better after 20 minutes to an hour.
+If your symptoms get worse or don’t improve, you should get help immediately.
+Call for emergency medical help and take the following steps while you wait for help to arrive.

 Take medication and move away from triggers